-1.3 The current standards
+1.3 The current standard

-Pre-market approval is necessary before a GM food may enter the Australian and New Zealand food supply.
-Approval of such foods is contingent on completion of a comprehensive pre-market safety assessment.
-Standard 1.5.2 sets out the permission and conditions for the sale and use of food produced using gene technology (a GM food).
+Pre-market approval is necessary before a genetically modified (GM) food may enter the Australian and New Zealand food supply.
+GM foods are only approved after a comprehensive pre-market safety assessment.
+Standard 1.5.2 - Food produced using gene technology, sets out the permission and conditions for the sale and use of food produced using gene technology (a GM food).
 Foods that have been assessed and approved are listed in Schedule 26.

 Standard 1.5.2 also contains specific labelling provisions for approved GM foods.
-GM foods and ingredients (including food additives and processing aids from GM sources) must be identified on labels with the words 'genetically modified', if novel DNA or novel protein (as defined in Standard 1.5.2) is present in the food.
+GM foods and ingredients must be identified on labels with the words 'genetically modified', if novel DNA or novel protein (as defined in Standard 1.5.2) is present in the food.
 Foods listed in subsections S26-3(2) and (3) of Schedule 26 must also be labelled with the words 'genetically modified', as well as any other additional labelling required by the Schedule, regardless of the presence of novel DNA or novel protein in the foods.

 Foods listed in subsections S26-3(2) and (3) are considered to have an altered characteristic, such as an altered composition or nutritional profile, when compared to the existing counterpart food that is not produced using gene technology.